Dangoo/spacing-api-spec/README.md

 "outer spaces" as a way to set the margin around a component and "inner spaces" for the padding equivalent.
-While the former will be discussed in detail, the latter mostly adapts the same principles and will probably become used less common.
+While the former will be discussed in detail, the latter mostly adapts the same principles and will probably get used less commonly.

 ### Formal syntax
 <dl>